Is Digital Really the Problem on this Cowboy Junkies Album?

 We discussed the apparent distaste some audiophiles have for criticizing the demonstrably bad records made by formerly talented engineers here.

-If someone can explain to me why we should like it when cutting engineers do bad work, please contact me at tom@better-records.com so that you can help me understand it better.
+If someone can explain to me why we should like it when cutting engineers do bad work, please contact me at tom@better-records.com so that you can help me understand your reasoning.
 I am at a loss.

 Want to find your own top quality copy?